Skip to content

 External is finite but internal is renewable.

-If you can not believe it, ask Mihaly Csikszentmihalyi, an american psychologist and author of “Finding Flow’, who says, “we reach in the state of flow when we work for our interest, not in leisure.”
+If you can not believe it, ask Mihaly Csikszentmihalyi, an American psychologist and author of “Finding Flow’, who says, “We reach in the state of flow when we work for our interest, not in leisure.”

 Have you ever seen a one year old or a two year old who’s not curious?